koen12344/affiliate-product-highlights/readme.txt

 2. Making a selection of specific products

 == Changelog ==

+= 0.5.0 =
+* Change: Renamed plugin to "ProductFrame"
+* Improved: Link shortcode returns product name when no anchor text is supplied

 = 0.4.5 =
 * Added: Allow filtering by whether products are on sale